fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/04_null_pointers.md

 This macro (because it's macro) causes a lot of problems due to it's text replacement.
 In C, it is defined as `((void*)0)` which would not form valid C++ code.
 For backwards compability, `NULL` in C++ either is just `0` or something `__compiler_specific`.

 `0` has a special rule that it can be used as a null pointer (not an integer).
-This rule is only for character `0`, no other numbers can be assigned to pointers.
-It is a remnant of old times where type safety was not thought of as important as it is now.
+This rule is only for character `0`, no other numberic expressions can be assigned to pointers.
+It is a remnant of old times and kept for backwards compatibility.

 The consequences of using `NULL` in C++ can be quite harsh.
 Mostly because of it being treated like integer, not pointer (broken type safety).
 Example bugs are different function calls than intended, different program behaviour on different compiler or weird compiler errors related to templates.
 </div>

 <div class="note pro-tip">

-DO NOT EVER USE `NULL` MACRO.
-Use proper keyword `nullptr`.
+DO NOT EVER USE `NULL` MACRO OR `0`.
+Use the keyword `nullptr`.
 </div>

 ## null pointer print